A Private Equity Analyst or PE Analyst is a person who does research and analysis of private companies.

 A background in commerce or to be specific, finance is recommended.

-In London and USA, a person with a Bachelors’ degree can gain a break into the equity sector.
+In private equity jobs in London and the USA, a person with a Bachelor’s degree can gain a break into the private equity sector.

-At the starter or fresher level, experience can be bypassed if the candidate shows good skills.
+At the starter or fresher level, the experience can be bypassed if the candidate shows good skills.

-You should possess strong knowledge of different industries and business models.
+You should possess strong knowledge of different industries like equity firms, investment management companies, and their business models.

-You should be adept at handling multiple tasks, logical reasoning and analytical reasoning.
+You should be adept at handling multiple tasks, logical reasoning, due diligence, and analytical reasoning.

-You should have high energy level as the work hours are typically long.
+You should have a high energy level as the work hours are typically long.